-How old would you be if you didn't know how old you are?
+How old would you be if you didn't know how old you are? - Satchel Paige

--Satchel Paige

-Now in its second edition this manual is designed as a starting point for snow sport instructors interested in the elements that make up a pathway for successful teaching of the senior client.
-The creation and subsequent evolution of this instructional guide has been made possible with research and development by PSIA-NW clinicians, vetting of current data and statistics as well as the support of originating program development members and specialist participants.
+Now in its fourth revision this manual is designed as a starting point for snow sport instructors interested in the elements that make up a pathway for successful teaching of the senior client.
+The creation and subsequent evolution of this instructional guide has been made possible with research and development by PSIA-NW clinicians, the perpetual vetting of current data and statistics as well as the on-going support of originating program development PSIA-NW board members and specialist participants.